lokesh-mamillapalli/AuraX-Dashboard/README.md

 # AuraX Dashboard

+This is my team project for the DASS course

 ## Introduction

 Welcome to the AuraX Dashboard!
 This internal tool helps AuraX team members manage clients and their images, including versioning.